Five ways geospatial can grow your economy

 It supports sustainable growth and can deliver real benefits to nations.
 Accurately locating assets and resources, and knowing how they’re being used across different services is essential.
 But where do you start?

 You must objectively assess a country’s geospatial capabilities.
-How mature it is, and how mature it needs to be.
+How ready it is, and how ready it needs to be.
 We’ve built a tool to help do just that.
-Assess your geospatial data governance maturity right now, for free.
+Assess your geospatial data governance readiness right now, for free.
 It covers:

 - Collecting and managing data.